Engineering-Research-and-Development/musketeer-client-connector-backend/README.md

         org: str
     }

+Change the password access credential to the target platform using the configured communication messenger library

+    PATCH /cc/comms/change_password

+    {
+        new_password: str
+    }

+Deregister the logged-in user from the target platform using the configured communication messenger library

+    DELETE /cc/comms/deregister

 Get the list of the created tasks in the target platform using the configured communication messenger library

     GET /cc/comms/tasks

-Get the list of your own tasks created in the target platform using the configured communication messenger library

-    GET /cc/comms/tasks/assigned

-Create a new task by inserting the name of the task and all required fields that define a task towards the configured communication messenger library
+Create a new task by inserting the name of the task and all required fields that define a task towards the configured communication messenger and federated machine learning libraries

     POST /cc/comms/tasks
     {
         task_name: str,
         definition: dict
     }

+Get the task information of a specified task using the configured communication messenger library; in addition to the task specification, another information, useful for the  GUI, is included so that action icons are shown or not depending on the logged-in user.
+For instance, only the task creator can aggregate or delete his own task.

+    GET /cc/comms/tasks/<task_name>

+Delete a specified task in the target platform using the configured communication messenger library

+    DELETE /cc/comms/tasks/<task_name>

+Get the list of the tasks created by the user in the target platform using the configured communication messenger library

+    GET /cc/comms/tasks/created

+Get the list with all the joined tasks in the target platform using the configured communication messenger library

+    GET /cc/comms/tasks/joined

+Get the list of all the tasks the user is participating in the target platform using the configured communication messenger library

+    GET /cc/comms/tasks/assigned

+Get the list with all the available trained models in the target platform using the configured communication messenger library

+    GET /cc/comms/models

+Requests a trained model, related to a specified task, in the target platform using the configured communication messenger library; the object obtained is then downloaded and saved locally by selecting one of the three extensions (formats) chosen: PKL, PMML, ONNX.
+An error message will be sent if a particular extension is not supported by the model

+    GET /cc/comms/models/<task_name>?extension

+Requests a model deletion from the selected task in the target platform using the configured communication messenger library

+    DELETE /cc/comms/models/<task_name>

+Requests the model lineage, related to a specified task, in the target platform using the configured communication messenger library

+    GET /cc/comms/models/<task_name>/lineage

 *FEDERATED MACHINE LEARNING*